xibosignage/xibo-manual/source/en/index.md

 If you would like further help with the information contained in the User Manual please take a look at the [Troubleshooting](troubleshooting.html) section or our [Xibo Community Forum](https://community.xibo.org.uk/).

-**Xibo in the Cloud** customers have free access to our experts at our Help Desk so please open a [ticket](https://xibo.org.uk/help#commercial) if you need assistance.
+Customers on a Professional, Business or Enterprise Plan have access to our experts on our Help Desk.
+Please open a ticket via [My Account](https://xibosignage.com/my-account/tickets?open=true) if you need assistance.

 {/nonwhite}